 The increase in theatrical distribution revenue was primarily due to the performance of Star Wars: The Force Awakens.
-Other significant titles in the current year included Captain America: Civil War, Finding Dory, Zootopia and The Jungle Book, whereas the prior year included Avengers: Age of Ultron, Inside Out, Big Hero 6 and Cinderella.
+Other significant titles in fiscal 2016 included Captain America: Civil War, Finding Dory, Zootopia and The Jungle Book, whereas fiscal 2015 included Avengers: Age of Ultron, Inside Out, Big Hero 6 and Cinderella.

 The increase in home entertainment revenue was due to increases of 14% from higher unit sales and 7% from higher average net effective pricing, partially offset by a decrease of 4% from an unfavorable FX Impact.
 The higher unit sales and net effective pricing were due to the strong performance of Star Wars: The Force Awakens.
-Other significant titles included Inside Out, Zootopia, Captain America: Civil War, The Good Dinosaur and Ant Man in the current year compared to Guardians of the Galaxy, Big Hero 6, Frozen, Maleficent and Avengers: Age of Ultron in the prior year.
-The current year also reflected higher revenues from Star Wars Classic titles.
+Other significant titles included Inside Out, Zootopia, Captain America: Civil War, The Good Dinosaur and Ant Man in fiscal 2016 compared to Guardians of the Galaxy, Big Hero 6, Frozen, Maleficent and Avengers: Age of Ultron in fiscal 2015.
+Fiscal 2016 also reflected higher revenues from Star Wars Classic titles.
 Net effective pricing is the wholesale selling price adjusted for discounts, sales incentives and returns.

 The increase in TV/SVOD distribution and other revenue was due to increases of 9% from TV/SVOD distribution and 7% from higher revenue share with the Consumer Products & Interactive Media segment, partially offset by a decrease of 3% from an unfavorable FX Impact.
-The increase in TV/SVOD distribution revenue was due to international growth, a sale of Star Wars Classic titles in the current year and two Pixar VOD availabilities in the current year compared to none in the prior year.
-Higher revenue share with the Consumer Products & Interactive Media segment was due to the success of merchandise based on Star Wars: The Force Awakens in the current year, partially offset by lower sales of Frozen merchandise.
+The increase in TV/SVOD distribution revenue was due to international growth, a sale of Star Wars Classic titles in fiscal 2016 and two Pixar VOD availabilities in fiscal 2016 compared to none in fiscal 2015.
+Higher revenue share with the Consumer Products & Interactive Media segment was due to the success of merchandise based on Star Wars: The Force Awakens in fiscal 2016, partially offset by lower sales of Frozen merchandise.

-Operating expenses include an increase of \$833 million in film cost amortization, from \$1,790 million to \$2,623 million due to the impact of higher revenues and a higher average film cost amortization rate in the current year.
-Operating expenses also include cost of goods sold and distribution costs, which increased \$108 million, from \$1,260 million to \$1,368 million due to higher theatrical distribution costs and an increase in home entertainment unit sales, partially offset by a favorable FX Impact.
-Higher theatrical distribution costs were primarily due to the release of Star Wars: The Force Awakens in the current year whereas the prior year had no comparable title.
+Operating expenses include film cost amortization, which increased \$833 million, from \$1,790 million to \$2,623 million and cost of goods sold and distribution costs, which increased \$108 million, from \$1,260 million to \$1,368 million.
+The increase in film cost amortization was due to the impact of higher revenues and a higher average amortization rate in fiscal 2016.
+The increase in cost of goods sold and distribution costs was due to higher theatrical distribution costs and an increase in home entertainment unit sales, partially offset by a favorable FX Impact.
+Higher theatrical distribution costs were primarily due to the release of Star Wars: The Force Awakens in fiscal 2016, whereas fiscal 2015 had no comparable title.